|

 AUBIN:

-French form of English Alban,
+Norman French form of English Albin,

 AUDRIC:

-French form of German Aldrick,
+French form of German Aldrich,

 meaning "old ruler; long time ruler."